openstack/nova/doc/source/devref/filter_scheduler.rst

   image properties contained in the instance.
 * |AvailabilityZoneFilter| - filters hosts by availability zone.
 It passes hosts matching the availability zone specified in the instance properties.
+  Use a comma to specify multiple zones.
+The filter will then ensure it matches any zone specified.
 * |ComputeCapabilitiesFilter| - checks that the capabilities provided by the host compute service satisfy any extra specifications associated with the instance type.
 It passes hosts that can create the specified instance type.